 Building a catalog is daunting enough, but construction isn’t all you’re signing up for (remember: open-source is not a free investment).
 You also need to manage it, maintain a development cycle, and resolve technical queries and issues that eventually pile up.

-The work doesn’t end once your catalog is up and running.
+The work doesn’t end once your data catalog is up and running.
 We’ve heard that companies that manage their own catalogs have up to seven dedicated data engineers on the project.
 This alone can cost multiple times more than a fully-managed, cloud data catalog (when weighing your options, note that not all data catalog vendors offer fully-managed solutions – watch out for this potential cost).

 The hidden cost of this long-term investment should not be ignored.
 You’ll likely pay 2x to 3x more to maintain a stagnant, outdated piece of software versus buying a catalog with continuous updates and support costs built in.